microaeris/easy6502/aeris_6502_style_guide.md

 as described above.
 A subroutine is required to pull off all parameters from the stack before returning.

-Reasoning: To explicitly delineate responsibility of caller vs. callee.
+Rationale: To explicitly delineate responsibility of caller vs. callee.

 ### Return Values

 If returning a bool, return the value via the carry bit. `SEC` to indicate true and `CLC` to indicate false.

-Reasoning: Evaluating the returned value simply requires 2 cycles when calling either `BCS` or `BCC`.
+Rationale: Evaluating the returned value simply requires 2 cycles when calling either `BCS` or `BCC`.
 Returning a bool via a register would require a compare and then branch.